huyendt1610/pdf-rag-chatbot/README.md

-# Groq API Demo
+# PDF RAG Chatbot

-A Python project demonstrating how to use the [Groq API](https://groq.com/) for fast LLM inference, including streaming completions, web scraping, RAG pipelines, and Streamlit chat apps.
+A Python project demonstrating how to use the [Groq API](https://groq.com/) and [OpenAI API](https://platform.openai.com/) for fast LLM inference, including streaming completions, web scraping, RAG pipelines, and Streamlit chat apps.

 ## Features